tsdat/tsdat/docs/tutorials/vap_pipelines.md

 a pipeline from WSL.
 2. If you are running a VAP in WSL or a Unix machine (Linux or Mac) and get above series of errors

-    - Make sure you're running in the correct conda environment ("tsdat-pipelines" is the default)
+    * Make sure you're running in the correct conda environment (`tsdat-pipelines` is the default)

-    - Ensure the ADI-Py libraries were installed properly by recreating the conda environment by running `conda env create` from the pipeline-template repository.
+    * Ensure the ADI-Py libraries were installed properly by recreating the conda environment by running `conda env create` from the pipeline-template repository.

-    - Older versions of ADI-Py have had an environmental path not set.
+    * Older versions of ADI-Py have had an environmental path not set.
 If rebuilding the repository environment does not work, you'll need to set this path manually in your terminal:

         ```shell
         export LD_LIBRARY_PATH=$HOME/miniconda3/envs/tsdat-pipelines/lib:$LD_LIBRARY_PATH
         ```

-        Replace "miniconda3" and "tsdat-pipelines" to your correct conda distribution and environment names, respectively.
+        Replace `miniconda3` and `tsdat-pipelines` to your correct conda distribution and environment names, respectively.

 3. If using WSL, you may get a second, display related error.
 To set WSL to use your machine's LCD, set